aszadaj/mc_integral_study/README.md

 Project in the course SI2530 Computational Physics (KTH Royal Institute of Technology)

-The code is built to analyze the methods described in the ```project_formulation.pdf```.
+The code is built to analyze two integrals using Simpson's method, Simple Monte Carlo and a Metropolis algorithm.
+Investigation such as error level, correlation time (for Metropolis method), RMS and standard errors and general comparisons of those methods.

 # How to run

-The code is adapted to run with C++11 and the compilation can either be done with GNU compiler or other.
-On macOS console (terminal) the compilation is done bu
+The code is adapted to run with C++11 with ```matplotlibcpp``` library which have ```numpy``` as a dependency.
+The code can be compiled with the input in terminal on macOS by

     gcc++ main.cpp